richardpenman/scripts/README.rst

 http://code.google.com/p/webscraping/

-csv2mysql.py
-    Script to automatically parse a CSV file, create appropriate MySQL table, and write CSV data to the table

 filter_emails.py
     Find the most useful email address for a domain

 get_emails.py
     Crawl a website to find the emails

-reverse_engineer.py
-    Detect the technology used by a website, such as Apache, JQuery, and Wordpress.

 transform.py
     Transform file between types: csv, json, xml, xls